alatishe/wordpress-challenge/readme.md

 - `npm run build` to build the plugin JavaScript file.
 Use `npm run dev` to watch and re-build as you work.

-- `npm run lint` to lint both PHP and JS files.
-Use `npm run lint:js` and `npm run lint:php` to lint JS and PHP separately.

 - `npm run test` to run both PHP and JS tests without coverage reporting.
 Use `npm run test:js` and `npm run test:php` to run tests for JS and PHP seperately.

 - `npm run test:coverage` to run both PHP and JS tests with coverage reporting.